How NFTs Will Disrupt the Music Industry

 Picture a world where this isn’t an issue, and the artists and fans have more control in the music industry.
 NFTs can make that world possible.
 Imagine if instead of going to a record label, Taylor Swift self-funded through NFTs.
 She sells 30,000 NFTs at $500 each.
 When you buy one of these NFTs, you receive special benefits…almost like a fan club.

 But instead of it being a membership that cancels if it’s not renewed, you own it forever and can sell it on the open market.
-You could get things like backstage access, exclusive merchandise, discounted tickets, etc. Taylor Swift hasn’t become uber-famous yet, but you dig her music, so you buy two NFTs.
-Others buy as well, and once they sell out, she’s now raised $15M to start her career, hire her team, and figure out pay structures for everyone in her circle.
+You could get things like backstage access, exclusive merchandise, discounted tickets, etc. In this scenario, Taylor Swift hasn’t become uber-famous yet, but you dig her music, so you buy two NFTs.
+Others buy as well, and once they sell out, she’s raised $15M to start her career, hire her team, and figure out pay structures for everyone in her circle.
 She’s fully funded, and she’s in charge.

 Musicians and Fans Both Win